PrefectHQ/prefect/docs/guides/automations.md

 # Using Automations for Dynamic Responses

-From the [Automations concept page](/concepts/automations/), we were able to see the capabilities of what an automation can do and how to configure them within the UI.
+From the [Automations concept page](/concepts/automations/), we saw what an automation can do and how to configure one within the UI.

 In this guide, we will showcase common usecases where automations can come in handy by: